arsal4nahmed/recruit-ai-agentic-system/README.md

 # Recruit-AI
-Agentic AI Hiring Assistant for Small & Mid-Sized Companies
+Agentic AI hiring assistant reducing screening time by 70% and time-to-hire by 40%.

 ---